 Both of these reporting requirements took effect in 2015.
-Returns are due in early 2021 for health plan coverage offered or provided in 2020.
+Returns are due in early 2022 for health plan coverage offered or provided in 2021.

-• Returns generally must be filed with the IRS by Feb.
+- Returns generally must be filed with the IRS by Feb.
 28 (or March 31, if filed electronically) of the year after the calendar year to which the returns relate.
-For the 2020 calendar year, returns must be filed by March 1, 2021 (since Feb.
-28 is a Sunday), or March 31, 2021, if filed electronically.

-• Written statements generally must be provided to employees no later than Jan.
+For the 2021 calendar year, returns must be filed by Feb.
+28, 2022, or March 31, 2022, if filed electronically. - Written statements generally must be provided to employees no later than Jan.
 31 of the year following the calendar year in which coverage was provided.
-For the 2020 calendar year, the deadline to furnish individual statements was set to be Feb.
-1, 2021 (since Jan.
-31 is a Sunday).
-However, the IRS has provided an additional 30 days for furnishing the 2020 Form 1095-B and Form 1095-C, extending the due date to March 2, 2021.
+However, a proposed rule extended the annual deadline for furnishing statements to 30 days from Jan.
+31 each year.
+As a result, for the 2021 calendar year, the deadline to furnish individual statements was extended to March 2, 2022.